Skip to content

 Mechanisms of CVV

 There are three ways of generating and verifying CVV(Card Verification Value) in HSM: 1.
 Card Verification Value (CVV), for transactions with magnetic stripe cards; 2.
 Card Verification Value 2 (CVV 2), for transactions without the physical presence of the card (via telephone, post or Internet, for example); 3.
-Alternate Card Verification Value (iCVV), for transactions with chip cards; The calculation mechanism is the same in all three forms, and the difference lies in the way the application enters the data.
+Alternate Card Verification Value (iCVV), for transactions with chip cards; The calculation mechanism is the same in all three forms, and the difference lies in the way the data is entered by the application.

 The key used for CVV generation and verification calculations is called CVK(Card Verification Key).
 This key is internal to the HSM; the application only needs to enter its key name (id).
 Physically, it is a 112-bit 3DES key, which corresponds to two 56-bit DES keys.